epiverse/embeddings/README.md

 # embeddings
-Leaderboard for vector embeddings of biomedical data
+Leaderboard for vector embeddings of biomedical data, live at https://epiverse.github.io/embeddings !